 Under our March 2012 asset purchase agreement with Shire Pharmaceuticals, LLC, or Shire, Shire has a right of first refusal to acquire, license or commercialize KP415 and KP484.
-In early 2019, Shire was acquired by Takeda and now holds this right of first refusal.
+In early 2019, Shire was acquired by Takeda Pharmaceutical Company, Ltd, or Takeda, and now holds this right of first refusal.